killakalle/8anu_Exploration/Capstone_Report.md

 ![Comparing RMSE](images/comparing_rmse.png)

-Thus we can see that there is no significant difference between implicit and explicit feedback.
+Thus, we can see that there is no significant difference between implicit and explicit feedback.

-### OK - Justification
+### Justification

 The comparison of our solution to the initial benchmark: